sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 npm install --save-dev @types/eslint-scope
 ```

-This probably isn't all of them &mdash; there are a *lot* of
-community-provided types.
 After the installation, these three types
 packages still didn't work (although notice that I intentionally had
 to install an old version of shelljs -- more on that later):